WardBrian/scikit-stan/docs/_sources/getting-started.rst.txt

 `scikit_stan` wraps the `CmdStanPy <https://mc-stan.org/cmdstanpy/index.html>`_
 Python interface into Stan and provides a base for developing probabilistic models on top of Stan in Python.

-This package is designed to provide a sk-learn type interface to Stan.
-Concretely, the `sk-learn class system <https://scikit-learn.org/stable/developers/develop.html>`_ is the same here, with :meth:`~GLM.fit`, :meth:`~GLM.predict` and :meth:`~GLM.score` methods, among others, having the same purpose in their respective contexts.
+This package is designed to provide a sk-learn type interface to models written in Stan.
+Concretely, the `sk-learn methods system <https://scikit-learn.org/stable/developers/develop.html>`_ is the same here, with :meth:`~GLM.fit`, :meth:`~GLM.predict` and :meth:`~GLM.score` methods, among others, having the same purpose in their respective contexts.